Water-damage inspection

 Additional ways to investigate water damage:

-1. Renovation history: Was a renovation previously done to repair/cover up any issues?
-It’s important that the work was done well, as most water damage losses occur because of faulty workmanship.
-Check that a certified subcontractor was used for the repairs/renovations and, if possible, make sure they are a member of their applicable professional association.
+1. Review renovation history: Was a renovation previously done to repair or cover up any issues?
+It’s important that the work was done well, as most water damage losses occur due to faulty workmanship.
+Ensure a certified subcontractor handled past repairs or renovations and, if possible, make sure they are a member of their applicable professional association.

-2. Claims history: Find out if there have ever been any claims made against the property for water or sewage backups.
+2. Check claims history: Find out if there have ever been any claims made against the property for water or sewage backups.

 3. Ask the neighbours: You may end up meeting your prospective neighbours, so why not take the opportunity to ask them about their experiences with their properties?
 Be sure to ask about any issues they’ve had – like water damage.

-4. Look at utility bills: It’s not an obvious place to look, but if you notice utility bills seem higher than average for the area, there may be an underlying issue.
+4. Look at utility bills: Unusually high utility bills for the area could reveal an underlying issue.

-5. Ask an expert: It’s a good idea to bring an inspector in to do their own evaluation before you buy.
+5. Ask an expert: It’s a good idea to bring an inspector in to do their own evaluation before you buy, lease, or rent.
 If you spot anything that concerns you, they may see the same things as well.
-Buying a property is expensive, so it’s a small investment to make for peace of mind.
+Buying a property is expensive, so it’s a small investment for long-term peace of mind.

 Preventing water damage to your property

-You can’t stop natural disasters or remind a neighbor to turn off a tap, but you can make sure you’re protected against water damage by trying out some of these tips:
+While you can’t stop natural disasters or remind a neighbour to turn off a tap, you can protect yourself against water damage by trying out some of these tips:

 • Check your roof and ensure you get an under the roof water shield membrane the next time the roof is done.